top of page

 Based in Amsterdam

-My practice moves between sculpture, installation, drawing , paintings, and performance with the body as its gravitational center, both as subject and as instrument.
+My practice explores this between sculpture, installation, drawing , paintings, and performance with the body as its gravitational center, both as subject and as instrument.
 The body is where I return to when thought fractures me.
 It’s the only place that doesn’t seem to bend the truth.
 Instinct trembles through the body before thought tries to make sense of it.

 Emotion in my work isn’t performed.
 It erupts, like instinct before language.
 It is the same grief, desire, shame, and rage that moved us thousands of years ago.
-In that sense, What I make begins personally but lands in something more collective.
+In that sense, what I make begins personally but lands in something more collective.
 We all carry fear, just shaped by different words and wounds.
 Mythology plays a role not to romanticize, but to reveal how little has changed.
 We are still telling the same stories, just with different tools.

 We are evolving quickly technologically, intellectually but our emotions remain slow, raw, and unresolved.
 And yet, instead of honoring them, we pathologize them.
 We rush toward post-human and post-emotional futures as if feeling is a burden to shed.
 But what is left when we remove feeling?
 What kind of life remains?